zmuranaka/my-portfolio/README.md

 ## What is this Project?

 This is the GitHub repository for my portfolio, built with HTML, CSS, JavaScript, and PHP.
-It is hosted at http://icarus.cs.weber.edu/~zm83483, and I set up my [GitHub Pages](https://zmuranaka.github.io) to redirect there as well.
+It is hosted at http://icarus.cs.weber.edu/~zm83483, and I set up [zmuranaka.github.io](https://zmuranaka.github.io) to redirect there as well.

 ## Directories: